ashutoshmjain/gita/src/mathuraChap07.md

 >
 > No one may stay without actions even for a moment in this conscious world.

-Most of the actions are driven by duality.
+Most of the actions are driven by duality - bondage of a chiral knot.
 They are to test what is right and what is wrong.
-Like we slowly touch a little finger on a hot plate to check if it is hot or not.
+Like we slowly touch a finger on a cooker - to check if it is hot or not.
 After many many trials, we exactly know the right path.
 The actions done at this stage are an outcome of a resolve.
-A correct objective assessment of the situation at hand, and an experienced response is said to be out of a ¨resolve¨ - Like a surgeonś call to cut open a patientś heart.
+A correct objective assessment of the situation at hand, and an experienced response is said to be out of a ¨resolve¨ - Like a surgeon's call to cut open a patient's heart.

-In Saskrit such an action is called `Nishchyatmak` - beyond doubts.
-The action itself respresnts the resolve - `Nishchaya`.
+In Sanskrit such an action is called `Nishchyatmak` - beyond doubts.
+The action itself represents the resolve - `Nishchaya`.

 # `Nishchya` ..